-The following image indicates the location of the touchpad and provides a visual representation of the installation procedure.
+The figure indicates the location of the component and provides a visual representation of the installation procedure.

-- 1. Place the touchpad into the slot on the palm-rest and keyboard assembly. - NOTE: Turn the computer over and open the display.
+- 1. Align and place the touchpad into the slot on the palm-rest and keyboard assembly. - i) NOTE: Turn the computer over and open the display.
 Ensure that the touchpad is equally aligned along all four sides. - 2.
-Replace the two (M2x2) screws that secure the touchpad to the palm-rest and keyboard assembly. - 3.
-Adhere the tapes that secure the touchpad to the palm-rest and keyboard assembly. - 4.
-Place the touchpad bracket on the touchpad. - 5.
-Align the screw holes on the touchpad bracket with the screw holes on the palm-rest and keyboard assembly. - 6.
-Replace the three (M1.6x2) screws that secure the touchpad bracket to the palm-rest and keyboard assembly. - 7.
-Connect the touchpad cable to the system board and close the latch.
+Align the screw holes on the touchpad with the screw holes on the palm-rest and keyboard assembly. - 3.
+Replace the two screws (M2x2) to secure the touchpad to the palm-rest and keyboard assembly. - 4.
+Connect the touchpad cable to the system board and close the latch to secure the touchpad cable. - $\textbf{5.} \ \ \text{Adhere the tapes that secure the touchpad to the palm-rest and keyboard assembly}.$ - 6.
+Align the screw holes on the touchpad bracket with the screw holes on the palm-rest and keyboard assembly. - 7.
+Replace the three screws (M2x2) that secure the touchpad bracket to the palm-rest and keyboard assembly. - 8.
+Route the speaker cable along the routing guide and adhere the tapes to the touchpad bracket.

-- 1. Install the 3-cell battery or 4-cell battery, whichever applicable. - 2.
+- 1. Install the 3-cell battery or 4-cell battery. - 2.
 Install the base cover. - 3.
 Follow the procedure in After working inside your computer.